vegather/MOONLogger/README.md

 - `static func getLogFile(completionHandler: (logFile: NSData?, mimeType: String?) -> ())`

 The first function, `forceSave()`, is useful if you need to ensure that the log file gets save immediately.
-A typical place for this would be in `applicationWillTerminate(...)`, like this:
+A typical place for this would be just before the application gets terminated.
+I.E. in `applicationWillTerminate(...)`, like this:
 ```
 func applicationWillTerminate(application: UIApplication) {
 	MOONLogger.forceSave()